-The Mary Joyce Taylor Crisp Student Union is the "living room" of the University and serves as a community center for students and their guest.
+The Mary Joyce Taylor Crisp Student Union is the "living room" of the University and serves as a community center for students and their guests.
 The Crisp Student Union provides the services and amenities that members of the JCSU family need in their daily lives on campus and for getting to know and understand one another through informal associations outside the classroom.
-As the center of University community life, it serves as a laboratory of citizenship that trains students in social responsibility and leadership and cultivates loyalty to the JCSU.
+As the center of university community life, it serves as a laboratory of citizenship that trains students in social responsibility and leadership and cultivates loyalty to JCSU.

 The use of any University facility is restricted to enrolled students, alumni, faculty, staff, and other properly identified guests or visitors.
-Tenants of the Crisp Student Union include the Student Government Association, Office of Student Leadership and Engagement, and Health Center.
+Tenants of the Crisp Student Union include the Student Government Association, Office of Student Leadership and Engagement, and Atrium Health Johnson C. Smith University Health Center.
 Services housed in the Union include the Millennium Dining Hall, Post Office, Bookstore, and Bull Pen.
-Students are encouraged to reach out to the Office of Student Leadership and Engagement for event reservations.
+Students are required to contact the Office of Student Leadership and Engagement for event reservations.